mdn/content/files/en-us/web/security/index.md

 ## Security considerations for client-side developers

 There are many aspects of web security that need to be thought about on the server- and client-side.
-The below sections mainly focus on client-side security considerations.
-You can find a useful summary of security from a server-side perspective that also includes descriptions of common attacks to watch out for at [Website security](/en-US/docs/Learn/Server-side/First_steps/Website_security), which is part of our [Server-side website programming](/en-US/docs/Learn/Server-side) learning module.
+The sections below focus mainly on client-side security considerations.
+You can find a useful summary of security from a server-side perspective, which also includes descriptions of common attacks to watch out for, at [Website security](/en-US/docs/Learn/Server-side/First_steps/Website_security) (part of our [Server-side website programming](/en-US/docs/Learn/Server-side) learning module).

 ## Store client-side data responsibly